drseg/swift-fsm/README.md

 ##### Discrete Blocks - `when` and `then`

-Each transition can only respond to a specific event, and then transition to a specific state.
-Therefore `when {}` and `then {}` blocks cannot be chained.
+Each transition can only respond to one specific event, and then transition to one specific state.
+Therefore multiple `when {}` and `then {}` blocks cannot be chained together.

 ```swift
 define(.locked) {